sosie-js/python-dia/docs/mock/index.md

 - v1.2 (03.11.21) [First release with mock sample and dumpObj](https://github.com/sosie-js/python-dia-mock-plugin/releases/tag/v1.2) .
 Limitations: it can not create dia objects and dia.py is still monolitic

-- v1.3 (15.11.21) Add documentation website for python-dia 1.0.0 and this page to integrate this as the mock plugin for python dia 2.0 (comming very soon), so I changed the origin of the repos to here and mocked dia.register_action with "About DiaMock"
+- v1.3 (15.11.21) Add documentation website for python-dia 1.0.0 and this page to integrate this as the mock plugin for python dia 2.0 (coming very soon), so I changed the origin of the repos to here and mocked dia.register_action with "About DiaMock"

 ## Installation

-1 - Grab python-dia first
+1. Grab python-dia first

 ```sh
  git clone https://github.com/sosie-js/python-dia
 ```

-2 - Create the plug-ins dir if none
+2. Create the plug-ins dir if none

 ```sh
 cd python-dia/python-dia
 mkdir plug-ins
 ```

-3 - Get the mock Plugin from github
+3. Get the mock Plugin from github

 ```sh
  git clone https://github.com/sosie-js/python-dia-mock-plugin mock
 ```

-4 - Simply use my helper scripts to install
+4. Simply use my helper scripts to install

 ```sh
 cd mock